ibm-cloud-architecture/refarch-reefer-ml/docs/cp-approach.md

 ### 4- Deploy event streams and defines topics

-We are presenting a quick overview of deploying event streams from Cloud pak for integration and how to configure the needed Kafka topics in [this note](infuse/event-streams.md).
+We are presenting a quick overview of deploying IBM Event Streams from Cloud pak for Integration and how to configure the needed Kafka topics in [this note](collect/event-streams.md).

 ### 5- Deploy Cloud Pak for Application